spatie/laravel-data/docs/as-a-data-transfer-object/collections.md

 ]);
 ```

-If you have a collection of models you can do the following:
+If you have a collection of models, you can do the following:

 ```php
 SongData::collection(Song::all());